 When an auto owner has an electrical or electromechanical problem with their car, diagnostic devices help the mechanic compare data from the car against standards from the manufacturer’s database.
 Electronic diagnostic equipment typically comes in the form of a hand-held device and uses digital controls and electronic sensors to efficiently and accurately help the mechanic identify the problem area.

 The most basic form of machinery, hand tools are still an essential piece of auto shop equipment.
-Typically man-powered, these tools are the perfect choice for working on tight spots.
+Typically man-powered, these auto shop tools are the perfect choice for working on tight spots.
 Because hand tools lack many of the safety features and precautions power tools do, it’s important to use precaution when using them!
 For auto shops, some of the most popular hand tool choices include:

 - Socket Sets and Ratchets